-It’s quite a bold title and suggests quite the paradox.
+It’s a bold title and suggests quite the paradox.

 Free is always good, and as modern customers, we want (and sometimes expect) free everything!
 However, has the “cost” of free become too much for people now?

-In a free business model, a substantial customer segment continually benefits from a free offer, which is financed by another part of the model or customer segment.
+That's because in a free business model, one audience segment benefits from the complimentary offer, while another finances the operation.
 For example, RealEstate.com.au is a platform which lists properties for sale and rent for people to browse and apply for free of charge, instead charging the Real Estate Agencies to place their properties on display.

 That’s all well and good, however with the saturation of adverts across all of these platforms moving in and really pushing the limits of customer experience and usability, the market trends are starting to shift again.
 People are beginning to see the value in ad-free subscriptions so they can gain all the benefits of the product without the interruptions and distractions of ads.
 So instead of just putting up with loud, jarring advertising in-between a customer’s music streaming at the gym, they’re now electing to pay the monthly subscription to gain the premium benefits.